AimanZaharin/Detecting-Fraud-in-Financial-Transactions-Using-Machine-Learning-and-Deep-Learning/README.md

 data that we have provided to it, the AI will prompt the transaction to be a fraud transaction.

-The data that we have chosen can be obtained from kaggle.
+Sadly, the data that I have chosen is too big to upload it to GItHub.
+You can download it yourself from Kaggle.
 The link to the dataset: https://www.kaggle.com/datasets/jainilcoder/online-payment-fraud-detection

 References:-